Kaavalan-Limited/docs/README.md

 -->
 ---
 ## Lists (IOC Lists)
 Our Lists organized into two main types: Public and Private.
-Private and Public List can be categorised into Malware, Botnet, Exploit, Spam, Phishing, Anonymizers, and Whitelist.
+Private and Public List can be categorized into Malware, Botnet, Exploit, Spam, Phishing, Anonymizers, and Whitelist.
 These categories are designed to ensure clarity and prevent excessive fragmentation into subcategories, allowing you to quickly access the most pertinent data.

 ###
 - **Public**